ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 Follow the steps below to create the functions.

+1. Add the code below to import the [`sql`](https://lib.ballerina.io/ballerina/sql/latest) package, which is used in the logic of the functions.

+    ```ballerina
+    import ballerina/sql;
+    ```
-1. Create the first function, as shown below.
+2. Create the first function, as shown below.

     ![Create isolated function](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/create-isolated-function.gif)

-2. Add the code below to the body of the function.
+3. Add the code below to the body of the function.

     ```ballerina
     isolated function addEmployee(Employee emp) returns int|error {